Bitshala-Incubator/EttaWalletSP/README.md

 ### Branches

-`silent-payment` - The branch to submit pull requests against.
+`silentpayment` - The branch to submit pull requests against.

 ## License